AJ1479/SIMDPS/README.md

 - Flash the code to the Arduino UNO via an appropriate COM port and WiFi credentials.

+> Note: Due to memory constraints, the code was split between two Arduino UNOs.
+An Arduino MEGA, having higher memory capacity, might be a more suitable option.

 ## Installation

 The Arduino IDE needs the following packages installed either manually or through the GUI package manager